-- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator - Through violence or the threat of violence
+- · In exchange for something the victim needs or wants - · For the financial advantage, increased status or other advantage of the perpetrator or facilitator - · Through violence or the threat of violence

-The school will recognise that CSE can occur over time or be a one-off occurrence, and may happen without the pupil's immediate knowledge, e.g. through others sharing videos or images of them on social media.
-The school will recognise that CSE can affect any pupil who has been coerced into engaging in sexual activities, even if the activity appears consensual; this includes pupils aged 16 and above who can legally consent to sexual activity.
-The school will also recognise that pupils may not realise they are being exploited, e.g. they believe they are in a genuine romantic relationship.
+The school will recognise that CSE can occur over time or be a one-off occurrence, and may happen without the child's immediate knowledge, e.g. through others sharing videos or images of them on social media.
+The school will recognise that CSE can affect any child who has been coerced into engaging in sexual activities, even if the activity appears consensual; this includes children aged IG and above who can legally consent to sexual activity.
+The school will also recognise that children may not realise they are being exploited, e.g. they believe they are in a genuine romantic relationship.

-School staff will be aware of the key indicators that a pupil is the victim of CSE, including:
+School staff will be aware of the key indicators that a child is the victim of CSE, including:

-- Appearing with unexplained gifts, money or new possessions. - Associating with other children involved in exploitation. - Suffering from changes in emotional wellbeing. - Misusing drugs or alcohol. - Going missing for periods of time or regularly coming home late. - Regularly missing school or education or not taking part. - Having older partners. - Suffering from sexually transmitted infections. - Displaying sexual behaviours beyond expected sexual development. - Becoming pregnant.
+- · Appearing with unexplained gifts, money or new possessions - · Associating with other children involved in exploitation - · Suffering from changes in emotional wellbeing - · Misusing drugs or alcohol - · Going missing for periods of time or regularly coming home late - · Regularly becoming absent from school or education or not taking part - Having older partners - · Suffering from sexually transmitted infections - · Displaying sexual behaviours beyond expected sexual development - Becoming pregnant